usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 ***Overlays***

-Several comments expressed concerns about public entities using accessibility overlays and automated checkers.
-263 Subpart H of this part sets forth a technical standard for public entities’ web content and mobile apps.
+Several comments expressed concerns about public entities using accessibility overlays and automated checkers. {% fn 263 %} Subpart H of this part sets forth a technical standard for public entities’ web content and mobile apps.
 Subpart H does not address the internal policies or procedures that public entities might implement to conform to the technical standard under subpart H.